codeBehindMe/GCD_Project/README.md

 You may find the dataset at :http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-It is strongly recommended that you read the Readme.txt found with the original dataset prior to utilizing run_analysis.R
+It is strongly recommended that you read the Readme.txt found with the Human Activity Recognition dataset prior to utilizing run_analysis.R

-There are three component's to the script;
+There are three component's to the readme;
 1. The script itself (what it does)
 2. tidydata.txt file
 3. codebook.md file